 It might sound like a difficult task, but building your own garden closet or shed is easier than you think!
 All it takes is a little careful planning, a bit of perseverance and some faith in your DIY abilities.
 It will save you a fortune!

-If you choose to buy a shed instead, make sure you check out our handy buyer guides for the best garden sheds and cheap garden sheds.
+If you choose to buy a shed instead, make sure you check out our handy buyer guides for the best garden sheds.
 Once you get it home you can always customise it to suit your needs with some wall-to-wall shelving.
 Keeping all of your gear neat and tidy will save you a lot of time and sanity in the long run.

 You’ll be amazed at the difference proper organisation brings to your outdoor area.
 Not only does it improve the functionality and appearance of your garden, it also makes it a more relaxing and tranquil space.
 So go on, get tidying!